Sourdough Everything Bread Recipe

 Bake

 - Tip the bread dough onto a piece of parchment paper.
-Spray the top of the dough with water, sprinkle with Everything Bagel Seasoning, and gently press into the dough.
+Spray the top of the dough with water before sprinkling with Everything Bagel Seasoning.
+Gently press the seasoning into the dough.

 - Score the top of the dough and lift into the hot Dutch oven